 According to the IEEE 802.3af standard, the powered remote device can draw up to 12.95 watts of power.
 Considering the loss of the cable length, the power sourcing equipment (PSE) must have the ability to provide 15.4 watts of power to each port.
 For example, a 24-port Ethernet switch needs approximately 370 watts of power to supply the necessary power to each port.
 The PoE switches should have in excess of 370 watts available in view of the size of the power supply used in each device.
 It depends on how much power their switching functions require.

 Connect the critical power-sourcing devices to an uninterruptible power supply, and use devices with dual redundant power supplies to ensure that your critical devices never lose power.

 Carefully read the technical documentation and contact the technical-support number to determine compatibility.
 Failure to do so will leave you frustrated and will cost you time and money.

 Pay close attention to the manufacturer’s specifications and look for Cat5e and Cat6a compliance.
 Also, you should remember per TIA standards, only four connectors can exist between the switch or hub and the network interface card (NIC).
 A midspan device should be counted and treated as one of these connection points.

 The business motivation behind deploying IP-based technologies like WiFi and VoIP is to decrease networking costs.
 A significant benefit of PoE is that it runs on your existing infrastructure.

->

-> PoE is a recently-developed technology, and it simplifies the enterprise deployment with lower operating expense, higher availability, and faster deployment.
-FS has provided PoE switches in a variety of specifications, which may make your trip as comfortable as possible.
+PoE is a recently-developed technology, and it simplifies the enterprise deployment with lower operating expense, higher availability, and faster deployment.
+FS has provided PoE switches in a variety of specifications, such as 8 port poe switch, 24 port poe switch and 48 port poe switch, which may make your trip as comfortable as possible.
 For more information, please welcome to www.fs.com.